2ion/crctk/README.md

 for your files easier.
 As such, it provides functionality as described in the following.

+Stable releases are tagged in Git.
+Everything else is experimental!

 ## md5sum-style checksum verification

 crctk can calculate the checksum of a batch of files and store the